ancybjohn02/Team-Rap-tile-SureRide/README.md

 ## Introduction

-Team-Mudeng-SureRide aims to enhance ride allocation efficiency in ride-hailing applications, especially during peak hours.
+Team-Rap-tile-SureRide aims to enhance ride allocation efficiency in ride-hailing applications, especially during peak hours.
 The project introduces two primary systems:

 1. **Driver Acceptance Score System**: Evaluates drivers based on their ride acceptance behaviors, considering factors like traffic conditions and historical acceptance rates.
 Drivers with higher scores may receive benefits such as incentives and priority allocations.